Safe Model Predictive Diffusion with Shielding: CONCLUSION

 When tested on the more complex tractor-trailer systems, the limitations of the baselines become evident.
 Both the Na\"ive Penalty and Guidance methods show a significant drop in success rate and a sharp increase in safety violations, highlighting their inability to handle the challenges of higher-dimensional, non-convex problems.
 In contrast, our Safe MPD$^{\shield}$ maintains a perfect 0\% safety violation rate across all models and tasks \textbf{(Q1)}.
-It also achieves near-perfect success rates of 100\% and 98\% for the two tractor-trailer models (see Fig.~\ref{fig:main_results}a for a visualization of the trajectory refinement process), respectively, demonstrating its scalability even without model-specific hyperparameter tuning \textbf{(Q2)}.
-Fig.~\ref{fig:main_results}b shows a successful trajectory that includes multi-point turn maneuvers in a tight space, with no hitch-angle violations or collisions.
+It also achieves near-perfect success rates of 100\% and 98\% for the kinematic and acceleration-controlled tractor-trailer models, respectively (see Fig.~\ref{fig:main_results}(a)), demonstrating its scalability even without model-specific hyperparameter tuning \textbf{(Q2)}.
+Fig.~\ref{fig:main_results}(b) shows a successful trajectory that includes multi-point turns in a tight space, with no hitch-angle violations or collisions.
 Regarding \textbf{Q3}, our method's computational performance is highly competitive.
 The primary overhead of the shielded rollout comes from the finite-horizon rollouts under the backup policy during validity checks, which are highly parallelizable and can be computed efficiently on a GPU.
 As a result, Safe MPD$^{\shield}$ achieves computation times comparable to the fastest (but unsafe) baseline on the kinematic models.
 The higher computation time for the acceleration-controlled model stems from its second-order dynamics.
 Verifying safety requires a longer horizon~$T_{B}$ with the backup policy~$\pi_{\textup{backup}}$ to ensure the system can be brought to a full stop within $\calC$.
 This sensitivity correlates with tighter input bounds: stricter input limits require more recovery steps to verify validity.